ecruzolivera/ecruzolivera-website/src/posts/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine/3 - Cpp for Embedded Systems Part 3 Hierarchical State Machine.md

 ---
-title : "Cpp for Embedded Systems Part 3: Hierarchical State Machines" description : "Series about using C++ in microcontrollers" date :  2019-03-20 slug : "Cpp_for_Embedded_Systems_Part_3_Hierarchical_State_Machines" tags : ["cpp", "containers", "collections", "embedded systems", "microcontrollers", "state machines"]
+title: "Cpp for Embedded Systems Part 3: Hierarchical State Machines"
+description: "Series about using C++ in microcontrollers"
+excerpt: "Series about using C++ in microcontrollers"
+date: 2019-03-20
+slug: "Cpp_for_Embedded_Systems_Part_3_Hierarchical_State_Machines"
+tags: ["cpp", "containers", "collections", "embedded systems", "microcontrollers", "state machines"]
 ---

 Hi there dear Software/Embedded developers, this is the 3rd part of a [blog series](https://ecruzolivera.tech/blog/) about using C++ in software development for microcontrollers.
 In the [first](https://ecruzolivera.tech/blog/cpp-for-embedded-systems-part-1-heapless-containers/) article I explained a technique that uses C++ templates and inheritance for the developing data structures that are allocated on the stack but can be referenced like if they were on the heap.
 In the [second](https://ecruzolivera.tech/blog/cpp-for-embedded-systems-part-2-delegates-and-signals/) article in the series, I used those data structures to create a Signal and Delegate class that allows the use of one or multiple callbacks in a type-safe way.